tc39/proposal-float16array/README.md

 Champions: Leo Balter, Kevin Gibbons

-This proposal is at Stage 2 of [The TC39 Process](https://tc39.es/process-document/) as of the March 2023 meeting.
-Current it awaits confirmation from engines that it will be feasible to implement, at which point it will be presented for stage 3.
+This proposal is at Stage 3 of [The TC39 Process](https://tc39.es/process-document/) as of the May 2023 meeting.
+It awaits implementations.

 Spec text is available [here](https://tc39.es/proposal-float16array/).

+## Implementations

+This proposal is ready for engines to implement and ship.
+See [this issue](https://github.com/tc39/proposal-float16array/issues/7) for current status of implementations.

 ## Motivation